With its eel-like appearance, the rope fish attracts those who want a change from ‘normal’ fish.

-You may find that they are more active at night as in the wild they would hunt at night and sneak up on their prey.
-However, if you feed them during the daytime, they will eventually become more active through the day.
+You may find that they are more active at night than in the wild they would hunt at night and sneak up on their prey.
+However, if you feed them during the daytime, they will eventually become more active throughout the day.

 It is interesting to watch as they move around the tank.
 Their body bends into waves like an eel to create thrust which helps them move.